|Work Schedule:||Full Time|

 Duties and Responsibilities:

 - With substantive guidance, plans and manages assigned publications projects.
 Works with the customer to define the project scope and requirements and to clarify customer expectations.
-Follows a production schedule set by the supervisor; coordinates with all parties involved (e.g., authors, graphic designers, cartographers, and printers); and adjusts project schedules on the basis of changing mission and customer requirements.
+Follows a production schedule set by the supervisor; coordinates with all parties involved (e.g., authors, graphic designers, cartographers, and multimedia specialists); and adjusts project schedules on the basis of changing mission and customer requirements.

 - With substantive guidance, produces, delivers, and archives publications products.